 Community Priorities

-Residents of the Greater Maple Valley/Cedar River subarea emphasize the need for transportation investments that address critical challenges and support long-term community needs.
+Residents of the Greater Maple Valley/Cedar River subarea emphasize the need for transportation investments that address critical challenges and support community needs both long term and short term.

 Congestion on rural roads.
-Residents point to significant traffic volumes on key routes like Issaquah-Hobart Road and Highway 169, both of which struggle to accommodate current volumes.
-Some local roads are impacted by congestion during commute hours as commuters seek to find less congested routes along non-arterial roadways.
+Residents point to high traffic volumes on major intercity routes like Issaquah-Hobart Road and Highway 169, both of which struggle to accommodate current volumes.
+As travelers seek less congested routes, other area roads built originally for rural local access at low traffic volumes are impacted by increased traffic.

-Community members would like better transit options.
-Community members advocate for expanded service options, particularly to connect rural areas to urban centers more reliably and efficiently.
-Specific requests include better coverage during off-peak hours, extended routes such as Route 907 to include Hobart and Ravensdale, and enhanced park-and-ride facilities to reduce dependence on lengthy car commutes.
+Transit options.
+Community members advocate for more transit service options, particularly to connect rural areas to urban centers more reliably and efficiently.
+Specific requests include better coverage during off-peak hours; areawide coverage similar to the transit operations in the Snoqualmie Valley; expanding the area coverage of DART Route 907 to include Hobart and Ravensdale; re-routing DART Route 907 through Fairwood via Petrovitsky Road; a DART route from Issaquah to Maple Valley's Four Corners area through Hobart and Ravensdale; a DART route along 196th Avenue SE; more park-and-ride facilities to reduce dependence on lengthy car commutes and to reduce climate impacts; and express transit routes for commuters from Enumclaw and Black Diamond through this rural subarea to Renton and Issaquah to reduce traffic volumes and associated climate impacts on SR169.

-Mobility-challenged individuals in rural areas face significant difficulties.
-Youth, seniors, and those with limited mobility often struggle to access health and human services in nearby cities.
+Mobility-challenged individuals.
+Rural area youth, seniors, and those with limited mobility often struggle to access health and human services as well as shopping and other opportunities in nearby cities.
+Increasing the availability of King County Access vans would be helpful.
 Local churches and social service agencies frequently step in to assist by providing rides for appointments or shopping.

-Roadway safety is a concern.
-As local roads experience more travel, concerns about conflicts between pedestrians, bicycles, and vehicles have emerged.
-Suggestions for improvement include converting intersections to roundabouts, widening select roads, and prioritizing safety measures to address issues like speeding trucks.
+Roadway safety.
+As subarea roads experience traffic volumes which are inconsistent with rural character concerns have grown about conflicts between pedestrians, bicycles, and vehicles, including heavy trucks.
+Suggestions for improvement include widening the shoulders on roads with high traffic volumes and/or limited sight distance, converting some intersections to roundabouts to reduce speeding (especially of trucks), and measures to discourage trucks hauling mining aggregates from using roads not listed on authorized haul routes.

-Roadway shoulder limitations.
-Many people in the subarea would like to explore alternative roadway shoulder designs in priority areas to provide more space for pedestrians and horses.
-Most local roads in the subarea have gravel shoulders and ditches and culverts to collect rainwater.
+Shoulders for pedestrians.
+Many people in the subarea would like to see roadway shoulder improvements in priority areas to provide more space for pedestrians.
+Most roads in the subarea have origins in an earlier farming era with narrow gravel shoulders (if any), which are well below the current standard for new construction.
+Most rural roads also have ditches and culverts to collect rainwater, and walkable shoulders would create greater separation of those ditches from the pavement edge.

-In some areas, wider shoulders could allow for non-motorized uses.
+Paved shoulders for bicycles.
+Some rural roads are used frequently by bicyclists, including groups on recreational tours.
+Priority for providing paved shoulder width for bicycles rises as traffic volumes increase.
+Routes of interest include: Issaquah Hobart Road SE, 276th Avenue SE/Landsberg Road SE, SE Kent Kangley Road, Retreat-Kanasket Road SE, Kanasket Palmer Road SE, 296th Avenue SE, SE 216th Street, SE Petrovitsky Road.

+Equestrian needs.
+In areas where a trailhead or trail crossing is near to horse pastures or stables, consider wider shoulders to enable equestrians to ride directly to nearby trailheads without using a truck hauling a horse trailer.
+This would help preserve the rural area's original character.

+Regional Trail Connections.
+Subarea residents value the Park Department's regional trails for recreational purposes on foot, bicycle, and horseback, and for commuting on bicycles.
+Planned trails should be completed - particularly those making connections between trails south toward Enumclaw and beyond.
+Mount Rainier National Park is an important destination for recreational bicyclists.